Physical Examination of the Cardiovascular System

 THE GENERAL PHYSICAL EXAMINATION

 Any examination begins with an assessment of the general appearance of the patient, with notation of age, posture, demeanor, and overall health status.
 Is the patient in pain or resting quietly, dyspneic or diaphoretic?
 Does the patient choose to avoid certain body positions to reduce or eliminate pain, as might be the case with suspected acute pericarditis?
-Are there clues indicating that dyspnea may have a pulmonary cause, such as a barrel chest deformity with an ...
+Are there clues indicating that dyspnea may have a pulmonary cause, such as a barrel chest deformity ...